hectorsector/azure-scratch/README.md

 **Setup that the learner needs to do OUTSIDE of the course repository**

 - Every user/learner will need an Azure account, which they can create [here](https://azure.microsoft.com/en-us/free/search/?&ef_id=EAIaIQobChMIsYvv96eg5wIVyh6tBh0tYQqKEAAYASAAEgJ6WPD_BwE:G:s&OCID=AID2000128_SEM_bp6n8E3v&MarinID=bp6n8E3v_287547098344_azure%20free%20trial_e_c__44568975817_kwd-298648055668&lnkd=Google_Azure_Brand&gclid=EAIaIQobChMIsYvv96eg5wIVyh6tBh0tYQqKEAAYASAAEgJ6WPD_BwE)
-- Once the accoutn is created the user/learner will need to create a new [subscription](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/create-subscription)
+- Once the account is created the user/learner will need to create a new [subscription](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/create-subscription)
-  - This process **requires** billimg information, however all of the resources we use will fall under the FREE tier for the first 12 months after initial account creation
+  - This process **requires** billing information, however all of the resources we use will fall under the FREE tier for the first 12 months after initial account creation
 - Install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) on a local machine

 **Additional setup required for the existing course repository**

 - Place the three workflow files located in *this* repository into the `.github/` directory on the `master` branch of the *course template* repository.
   - We can't place these in the `.github/workflows` directory becuase they wont copy if we do.
 This is desired for their use-case however, we will have the user/learner add them to the `.github/workflows` directory when they need to be used.
 - Two branches need to be created.
-These will be used for automatice environment provisioning and tear-down.
+These will be used for automatic environment provisioning and tear-down.
   - `create-env`
   - `destroy-env`